peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

 * The constant π rounded to the given precision.
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>ctx</code> is null or the precision is unlimited (the context's Precision property is 0).

 ### Abs
     public EDecimal Abs()